SalonenTeemu/database-systems-nosql-project/README.md

 - The project report including the business domain and use cases
 - Database design and architecture documents

 ## PostgreSQL setup

 The `postgres/` folder contains:
 - Table creation statements
 - Data insertion statements
-- Queries for the first 10 project use cases
+- Queries for the first 10 project use

+To access the PostgreSQL shell via Docker, run: `docker exec -it postgres psql -U admin -d game_store`.

 ## MongoDB setup

 The `mongo/` folder contains:
 - Collection creation scripts
 - Data insertion scripts
 - Queries for the additional 3 project use cases

+To access the MongoDB shell via Docker, run: `docker exec -it mongo mongosh "mongodb://admin:admin@localhost:27017/game_store?authSource=admin"`.

-You can view the MongoDB database using the mongo-express web interface at: `http://localhost:8081`.
+You can also view the MongoDB database using the mongo-express web interface at: `http://localhost:8081`.

-The access credentials: are:
+The access credentials are:
 - Username: `admin`
 - Password: `admin`